 - Slowly add the cold Water while blending (see note 2) and continue to blend until the dough starts to come together.

-- Roll the pastry between two sheets of baking paper, place on a flat tray and leave to rest in the fridge for at least one hour.
+- Assemble ino a ball, place between two sheets of baking paper then roll the pastry into a large disk about 3 to 4 mm (1/6 to 1/8 inch) thick.
+Place on a flat tray and leave to rest in the fridge for at least one hour.

 - Line your quiche pan with the Pastry (see note 3), prick the bottom with a fork then place back in the fridge to rest for another hour.